-The University does not have a policy that allows victims or witnesses to report crimes to the Office of Public Safety on a voluntary confidential basis for inclusion in the annual disclosure crime statistics.
-We encourage University community member to report crimes promptly and to participate in and support crime prevention efforts.
-Please refer to the section contained in this report on Wesleyan University's Response to Sexual and Gender Violence for further information on confidential reporting resources.
+The University has a policy that allows victims or witnesses to report crimes to the Office of Public Safety on a voluntary confidential basis for inclusion in the annual disclosure crime statistics.
+We encourage University community members to report crimes promptly, and to participate in and support crime prevention efforts.
+Anyone can choose to report an incident anonymously, but the ability of the University to follow-up may be limited.
+All community members can report incidents of any nature to the University through the following link: Wesleyan University Incident Report